tanishqkumar/lingua-fork/README.md

 - Added sbatch scripts and setup that works without stool
 - Traps SIGTERM in addition to SIGUSR2 since the stanford SLURM config does not send user signals on preemption
 - Modifications to the async eval script to work with the cluster, and also to fix bugs in `stool.py`, `eval.py` and `distributed.py`
+  - Fixed checkpointing to wait for eval to complete - this means disk usage may be higher than the `keep` parameter.
 - Added a deterministic mode, and verified deterministic training when the flag is on.
 Also verified that the model can be loaded from a checkpoint and continue exactly